RediPanda/discord-bot-projects/Other Miscellaneous Data/Events/readme.md

-DO NOT MODIFY THE EVENT TRIGGER IF YOU DON'T KNOW WHAT THE HECK YOU'RE DOING!
+DO NOT MODIFY THE EVENT TRIGGER IF YOU DON'T KNOW WHAT THE HECK YOU'RE DOING!<br />

-# Information about the folowing files.

-`codeToBeRun.JSON` - This raw data will handle all your actions when the event boots.
-`remoteEvent.JSON` - This raw data will listen to the events.
-This event SHOULD NOT BE MODIFIED!

 # Lists of outputtable variables.